biosustain/AutoFlow-HTC/README.rst

 ...   	   ...        ...        ...
 TRUE
 ========== ========== ========== ========== ==========

+It is important that the headers of every column must be written as it can be seen in the table.
+Concerning the Sample_ID, the bioshaker must appear at the beggining of the string.
 **- Plotting options :**

 The plots can be customized by selecting how to group the samples and combine them on a single plot.
 By default, the generated plot will contain all the samples within the same species in one plot.
 The plots can also be generated separately and split by bioshaker.